IMSBCompBio/SpaCo/README.md

 data_dir="~/path/to/directory"
 slice = "~/path/to/directory/with/the/H&E/stain"
-filename ="name of the feature matrix" spatial_file = "name of the tissue positions list"
+filename ="name of the feature matrix file" spatial_file = "name of the tissue positions list"

 #Initialize the object from raw (non-normalized data and use the Seurat library for pre-processing)